vibbits/nextflow-workshop/docs/nextflow/project.md

 - Add an onComplete printout to your pipeline that tells the user where they can find the output files.
 - Speed up the slow processes in your pipeline by allocating more cpus and memory to them.
 - Have nextflow create a report when you run the pipeline to see some cool stats.
-- Implement this pipeline in [tower.nf](http://tower.nf) and run it from the web-application